zira-git/zira-git/README.md

 # Migration to Codeberg
 - My projects have started a migration to Codeberg they will be marked as MIGRATED when migration is complete.
-- Currently migrated: KEngine (https://codeberg.org/zira/KEngine), ngg-kt-edition (https://codeberg.org/zira/ngg-kt-edition)
+- Currently migrated: KEngine (Nova) (https://codeberg.org/zira/Nova), ngg-kt-edition (https://codeberg.org/zira/ngg-kt-edition)
 - My Codeberg: https://codeberg.org/zira
 # Projects have completed migration
-## - This account will be deleted on June 7th 2027 (6/7/27) (149 days, 9 hours, 36 minutes as of 2/7/26)
+## - This account will be deleted on June 7th 2027 (6/7/27) (149 days as of 2/7/26)